+8. Non-Discrimination Policy and Grievance Procedures

+All policies can be located within the Student/Parent Handbook and/or the Great Valley Academy website at www.greatvalleyacademy.com.

+9. Disclosure

+Great Valley Academy prohibits disclosing personally identifiable information they obtain thorough complying with Title IX, with limited exceptions, such as when prior written consent is given or when the information is disclosed to the parent or guardian.

-TITLE IX, HARASSMENT, INTIMIDATION, DISCRIMINATION & BULLYING COMPLAINT FORM
+GENERAL COMPLAINT FORM

 Your Name: Date:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the basis of your complaint by providing as much factual detail as possible (i.e., specific statements; what, if any, physical contact was involved; any verbal statements; what did you do to avoid the situation, etc.) (Attach additional pages, if needed):
+Please describe the events or conduct that are the bas possible (i.e., specific statements; what, if any, pladid you do to avoid the situation, etc.) (Attach addition nysical contact was involved; any ve

-I hereby authorize GVA to disclose the information I have provided as it finds necessary in pursuing its investigation.
-I hereby certify that the information I have provided in this complaint is true and correct and complete to the best of my knowledge and belief.
-I further understand that providing false information in this regard could result in disciplinary action up to and including termination.
+I hereby authorize GVA to disclose the information investigation.
+I hereby certify that the information and complete to the best of my knowledge and be information in this regard could result in discipling I have provided in this complaint elief.
+I further understand that prov is true and correct viding false

 Date:

 Signature of Complainant

-Print Name -
+Print Name

 To be completed by the Charter School:

 Received by: Date:

 Follow up Meeting with Complainant held on: